Scripting

 Wikipedia defines Visual Scripting as a tool to develop programs "by manipulating elements graphically rather than by specifying them textually".
 It has the advantage of lowering the entry level for programming - by making it more visual, and easier to understand by uninitiated developers.

-I had the opportunity to acquire an advance knowledge in Visual Scripting and an expertise in Ubisoft's proprietary engine "Snowdrop".
+I had the opportunity to acquire an advanced knowledge in visual scripting while working on Ubisoft's proprietary engine "Snowdrop".

-• I take part in the documentation of Snowdrop
+• I took part in the documentation of the engine

-• I write on-boarding tutorials, and create exercises
+• I wrote on-boarding tutorials, and created exercises

-• I create templates for other Designers to iterate from
+• I created templates for other Designers to iterate from

-• I investigate the technical feasibility of various features
+• I investigated the technical feasibility of various features

 Microsoft Office